For Survivors of Sexual Assault/Violence, Domestic Violence, Dating Violence, and Stalking

 - Student Care Services is available to offer equitable follow-up care and relevant resources to all students who find themselves going through an investigation process, including Respondents.
 We are here to provide you with assistance to ensure your overall wellness as well as your academics are attended to.
 Please contact our office at 630-752-5797 to schedule an appointment to learn of ways in which we come alongside you as you work through a Title IX investigation.

-Additional resource for full-time employees
+Additional resource for all employees and their household members:

 VI.
 Accommodations & Supportive Measures

 The College will provide supportive measures to parties.
 This can include referral to counseling and health services; referral to the Employee Assistance Program (for full-time employees only); removing a student, employee, or other individual from campus, modifying course schedules, work arrangements, dining accommodations, or housing; offering campus escorts, and issuing a mutual “no contact” order between the parties.